Skip to content

 }

-Important: Default Resources Folder
+Handling Android's Default Resources Folder

 bash

-ln -s values-en res/values
+ln -s values-en values

 bash